toriancrane/chargebee-lambda-integration/index.markdown

         <p align="center"><img src="img/s3-create-bucket.png" alt="S3 Create Bucket image" width="90%" height="90%"></p>
         <br>

         b.
-Provide a globally unique name for your bucket such as `chargebee-exports-firstname-lastname`.
+On the **Create bucket** page, provide a globally unique name for your bucket such as `chargebee-to-aws-workshop`.
 If you get an error that your bucket name already exists, try adding additional numbers or characters until you find an unused name.
 Also, make sure the Region you've chosen to use for this workshop is selected in the dropdown.

         <p align="center"><img src="img/s3-create-bucket-name.png" alt="S3 Create Bucket Name image" width="90%" height="90%"></p>
         <br>